open-sudo/rosa-idp/README.md

 Finally, log into <a href="aws.amazon.com/cloudwatch">Cloudwatch</a> to review your dashboard and your cluster metrics.

 ### Namespace Configuration
-To test this module create two namespaces of different sizes: small, medium, large:
+To test this module, create three projects of different sizes: small, medium, and large:

 ```
 cat << EOF | oc apply -f -